alex2276564/PermGuard/README.md

 3. **Restart:** Restart your server to load the plugin.

 4. **(Recommended) Remove overlapping in‑game “admin password” plugins:** If you previously used admin password plugins like UltimateServerProtector, OPGuard, AdminAuth, or similar password-based / in‑game MFA protection systems, you should remove them.
 PermGuard's Zero Trust approach makes these plugins redundant.
-Keep only your base authentication plugin (AuthMe/JPremium) for regular player login — PermGuard handles administrator permission security through a fundamentally different mechanism.
+Keep only your base authentication method (AuthMe/Mojang) for regular player login — PermGuard handles administrator permission security through a fundamentally different mechanism.

 ## 📜 Commands